Drink Water to Lose Weight with Recipes that Make Water Not So Boring!

 Study Shows Drinking Water Increases Weight Loss

 showed that dieters who drank two cups of water before meals lost 5 lbs. more than dieters who did not increase their water intake.
 If you are a bariatric surgery patient like me, you

-[water creates a feeling of fullness that lasts for 15-25 minutes.
+[water creates a feeling of fullness that lasts for 15-25 minutes].
 In doing so, you eat less at your meal and this results in weight loss (and prevention of weight regain).
 What's more, you can water load to create this feeling of fullness whenever suddenly hungry before mealtime, thereby curbing your snacking and grazing habits.
 This, too, will result in weight loss.

-Here’s a tip: For maximum calorie burn, make sure the water you drink is ice cold.
+For maximum calorie burn, make sure the water you drink is ice cold.
 Your body will have to burn calories (or fat) to heat the ice cold water up to your body's temperature.

 My Favorite Flavored Water Recipes

 What's that you say?
 Water is boring to drink and prefer something with a little flavor?
-On the contrary – there many ways to add flavor to your water And none of them involves a plastic packet of sugar-free flavor crystals.
+On the contrary -- there many ways to add flavor to your water And none of them involves a plastic packet of sugar-free flavor crystals.

 Here are 5 ways to naturally flavor your water making it even more nutritious and delicious!
 My theory is that if you like the taste, then you will drink more.
 And that will put you well on your way to losing weight.

 cantaloupe, or honeydew melon into a blender, fill with water, and pulse.
 Or, mash fresh hulled strawberries or raspberries with a fork and stir into a pitcher of ice water.
 Or quarter a seedless orange, squeeze the juice into the pitcher of ice water, and throw in the quarters for extra color and flavor.

 Flavor your water with veggies and herbs; it is unbelievably good!
 Scrunch a handful of fresh mint to release the flavor, and add it with a handful of fresh cucumber slices to a pitcher of ice water.
 If you're feeling

 Try coconut water!
 Coconut water is the clear liquid inside a young coconut.
 Nowadays it is commercially available with brands such as Vita Coco and Zico.

-- Try mineral waters such as San Pellegrino, Perrier, and Apollinaris.
+Try mineral waters such as San Pellegrino, Perrier, and Apollinaris.
 Each have their own unique flavor owing to their mineral content.
 Find the ones you like and have them with a fresh wedge of lemon or lime.

 How Much Water Should I Drink?